Quasiprobability fluctuation theorem behind the spread of quantum information: Results

 There is an ambiguity of the operator order in $\mathcal Q[\zeta]$, since operator $\Pi_l$ does not commute with $\Pi_r$ or $\Pi_s$ in general cases.
 However, there is no restrictions on choosing a specific order to give the quasiprobability fluctuation theorem, even for their combinations.
 For simplicity, here we only focus on this specific order.
-See the Method section for more discussions.
+When choosing different operator orders, we need slightly change the definition of $\Delta\iota$.
+But the forms of fluctuation theorem are identical.
+More details can be found in the Methods and Supplementary Methods 2.

-\section{Experiment}
+\subsection{Experiment}

 Quantum fluctuation theorems have been verified on many different platforms as well as different methods \cite{dornerExtractingQuantumWork2013,batalhaoExperimentalReconstructionWork2014,anExperimentalTestQuantum2015,cerisolaUsingQuantumWork2017,masuyamaInformationtoworkConversionMaxwell2018,micadeiExperimentalValidationFully2021}.
 Cloud quantum computers provide an unique platform to study the quantum phenomena.
 Quantum fluctuation theorems have also been studied on quantum computers recently \cite{solfanelliExperimentalVerificationFluctuation2021}.
-Quasiprobability fluctuation theorem presented above does not limit to the size of the environment or types of the system-environment interaction.
-In the following, we consider the dynamics of three qubits and verify the corresponding fluctuation theorem through the IBM quantum computers \cite{IBM}.
+Quasiprobability fluctuation theorem presented above does not limit the size of the environment or types of the system-environment interaction.
+In the following, we consider the dynamics of three qubits and verify the corresponding fluctuation theorem through the IBM quantum computer \cite{IBM}.